 This topic describes the limits that apply when you use Container Service for Kubernetes (ACK) clusters.

-- After an ACK cluster is created, take note of the following limits:
+- After an ACK cluster is created, you are not allowed to perform the following operations:

-- You cannot change the virtual private cloud (VPC).
+- You cannot change the virtual private cloud (VPC) of the cluster.

-- You cannot change the cluster type.
+- You cannot change the type of the cluster.
 For example, you cannot change a dedicated Kubernetes cluster to a managed Kubernetes cluster.

 - You cannot change the network plug-in.